webrebels/web-rebels-2014/README.md

 `jsFiles` Array in `./config/development.json`.
 Then restart the server and the file will be appended to the head of the document.

-It is important these files is added here because this information is used when one build the application before its pushed to production.
+It is important that these files is added here because this information is used when one build the application before its pushed to production.